bosth/plpygis/doc/source/installation.rst

 Requirements
 ------------

-``plpygis`` has no dependencies beyond an installation of Python 3 (Python 2 should also work).
+``plpygis`` has no dependencies beyond an installation of Python 3.
 Additionally, ``plpygis`` can use `Shapely <https://github.com/Toblerity/Shapely>`_ (version 2.0 or greater) if available.
 Without it, conversion to and from Shapely geometries will be impossible.

 Python Package Index
 --------------------